 The following chapters deal with the discrete equations.
-Chapter ?? presents the time domain.
+Chapter 3 presents the time domain.
 The model time stepping environment is a three level scheme in which the tendency terms of the equations are evaluated either centered in time, or forward, or backward depending of the nature of the term.
-Chapter ?? presents the space domain.
+Chapter 4 presents the space domain.
 The model is discretised on a staggered grid (Arakawa C grid) with masking of land areas.
 Vertical discretisation used depends on both how the bottom topography is represented and whether the free surface is linear or not.
 Full step or partial step z-coordinate or s- (terrain-following) coordinate is used with linear free surface (level position are then fixed in time).
-In non-linear free surface, the corresponding rescaled height coordinate formulation (z^ or s^) is used (the level position then vary in time as a function of the sea surface heigh).
-The following two chapters (?? and ??) describe the discretisation of the prognostic equations for the active tracers and the momentum.
+In non-linear free surface, the corresponding rescaled height coordinate formulation ( $z^$ or $s^$ ) is used (the level position then vary in time as a function of the sea surface heigh).
+The following two chapters (5 and 6) describe the discretisation of the prognostic equations for the active tracers and the momentum.
 Explicit, split-explicit and filtered free surface formulations are implemented.
 A number of numerical schemes are available for momentum advection, for the computation of the pressure gradients, as well as for the advection of tracers (second or higher order advection schemes, including positive ones).

-Surface boundary conditions (chapter ??) can be implemented as prescribed fluxes, or bulk formulations for the surface fluxes (wind stress, heat, freshwater).
+Surface boundary conditions (chapter 7) can be implemented as prescribed fluxes, or bulk formulations for the surface fluxes (wind stress, heat, freshwater).
 The model allows penetration of solar radiation There is an optional geothermal heating at the ocean bottom.
 Within the NEMO system the ocean model is interactively coupled with a sea ice model (LIM) and with biogeochemistry models (PISCES, LOBSTER).
 Interactive coupling to Atmospheric models is possible via the OASIS coupler [?].
 Two-way nesting is also available through an interface to the AGRIF package (Adaptative Grid Refinement in FORTRAN) [?].
 The interface code for coupling to an alternative sea ice model (CICE, ?) has now been upgraded so that it works for both global and regional domains, although AGRIF is still not available.

-Other model characteristics are the lateral boundary conditions (chapter ??).
+Other model characteristics are the lateral boundary conditions (chapter 8).
 Global configurations of the model make use of the ORCA tripolar grid, with special north fold boundary condition.
 Free-slip or no-slip boundary conditions are allowed at land boundaries.
 Closed basin geometries as well as periodic domains and open boundary conditions are possible.

-Physical parameterisations are described in chapters ?? and ??.
+Physical parameterisations are described in chapters 9 and 10.
 The model includes an implicit treatment of vertical viscosity and diffusivity.
 The lateral Laplacian and biharmonic viscosity and diffusion can be rotated following a geopotential or neutral direction.
 There is an optional eddy induced velocity [?] with a space and time variable coefficient ?.
 The model has vertical harmonic viscosity and diffusion with a space and time variable coefficient, with options to compute the coefficients with ?, ?, ?, or ? mixing schemes.
+CPP keys and namelists are used for inputs to the code.